-The Florida Keys is made up of more than 1,700 islands that extend more than 190 miles from Soldier Key to the Dry Tortugas.
-The islands are located just south of Miami and are divided into five regions which include Key Largo, Islamorada, Marathon, Big Pine, the Lower Keys, and Key West.
+Comprising over 1,700 islands that stretch beyond 190 miles from Soldier Key to the Dry Tortugas, the Florida Keys archipelago lies just to the south of Miami.
+This chain of islands is categorized into five distinct regions: Key Largo, Islamorada, Marathon, Big Pine, the Lower Keys, and Key West.

 There’s even wreck diving in shallow dive sites like the Benwood wreck where the resident marine life will not disappoint any diver.
 For more advanced divers, there are some spectacular deep dives featuring large wrecks like the Duane, a former coast guard ship that sits upright, and the Spiegel Grove which is one of the most popular spot for divers in the Keys.